 What is the inspiration of the EAST artists for their latest exhibition?

-Our current exhibition Following a Thread opens at the Pond Gallery, Snape Maltings, Suffolk, for just one week only from 29 June to 5 July 2017.
+Our current exhibition Following a Thread opened at Braintree Museum, Braintree, Essex before moving to the Pond Gallery, Snape Maltings, Suffolk.
 It is hoped that there may be further exhibition venues next year.
+The group is also working on its next exhibition The Power of Stitch which it hopes will open in 2019.
 Click HERE for more information.

 Felicity is work for Following a Thread explores themes of how order, planning and timetabling are counterbalanced by chance and randomness, in particular related to life and work changes.

 For her new work, Janette began with a piece of Renaissance art work that she researched as part of her art history course, but which ultimately led her back to the archives of the Foundling Hospital exploring ideas about value and ultimately asking what is precious - something expensive or something with a personal connection or memories.

 Liz's current work looks at her personal relationship with Sizewell Nuclear Reactor.
 Her initial reaction was one of threat, particularly to the wildlife and surrounding landscape.
 Yet over the years the building almost appears to have mellowed and Liz wonders if it is possible to once again look at the natural beauty of the land and hardly notice the power station nestled there.

 Jenny is looking at holloways, ancient pathways contrasted with the modern, urban Hollway Road, its name revealing its ancient past.
 Inspired also by the author Robert MacFarlane in The Wild Places, she considers his comment that holloways are like the wrinkles in the palm of the hand, irregular and deeply ingrained.

 Margaret's current work looks at rocks and caves, in particular in relation to texture and rock formation.
 She has also been inspired by rock churches and frescoes in Turkey and Italy.